-They’re usually stuck in the good old days of how an office should be.
+This manager is usually stuck in the good old days of how an office should be.

 In this approach to management, employees are often to blame for any lack of perceived quality of a product.
 There is not much room for error and there’s always a ‘you can do better’ attitude around the quality of an employee’s work.

 Somebody needs to educate this manager on what a break is because you will rarely ever see them take one.

 These managers will always be at their desks or doing something productive.
 They tend to arrive early and stay late for the sake of their jobs.

 While these management types may not seem all bad, there are some drawbacks here.
 They tend to compulsively take on more work than they can handle.

 A workaholic is very liable to place other duties to the wayside that they may deem a lesser priority.
 Furthermore, a dead set fixation to this extent can interfere with how they handle their team or the main duties of their job.

 You might not think that having a manager who is your friend is wrong and in most cases, it’s not!

 You want to be comfortable with the person you call manager.
 Compatibility is key in an office.